21 Different Types of Mythical Horses

 These travelers described the asses as having white bodies, redheads, piercing blue eyes, and horns that were a foot and a half long.
 In these accounts, the asses were free-roaming.

-The first people in Europe told stories about magical creatures called unicorns, who resembled goats but had colorful horns and were said to have mystical abilities.
+The first people in Europe told stories about magical creatures called unicorns.
+These creatures resembled goats but had colorful horns and were said to have mystical abilities.

-In Asian folklore, unicorns have a body similar to a deer but covered in scales similar to those of a reptile and possess a horn covered in signs and magical symbols.
+In Asian folklore, unicorns have bodies similar to deer but scales similar to reptiles.
+They possess horns covered in signs and magical symbols.

 20. Hippogriff